The Three Planes of Motion

-#1 Plane of Motion – The Sagittal Plane
+#1 Planes of Motion – The Sagittal Plane

 The movements you can perform in this plane, are forward and backwards motions.
 Hence, workouts such as running, crunches, rowing, bicep curls, walking lunges, etc. are all performed in the sagittal plane of motion.
 Since many of the regular exercises are executed in this plane, it is also the easiest to understand.
 Let us now move on to the less common areas of our workout.

-#2 Plane of Motion – The Frontal Plane
+#2 Planes of Motion – The Frontal Plane

 Here is where our movements get a bit more complicated.
 Imagine those two sheets of glass to be on your front and back, facing and running parallel to each other.
 This space in between is the frontal plane.